insightsengineering/hex-stickers/README.md

 To add one, make sure to add your hex sticker under the format `EXACT_PACKAGE_NAME.FORMAT`

 - where `EXACT_PACKAGE_NAME` is the exact name of your R package,
 - and `FORMAT` is the file format of the hex sticker.

 For example, if your package is called `BananaPudding`, and your hex sticker is an SVG, then add `BananaPudding.svg` to the [SVG](SVG) directory.

+Then, simply run `rmarkdown::render("README.Rmd")` in R to render the `README.md` file, as it will also automatically generate the hexwall and the thumbnail(s) for your logo(s).

 ## Hex sticker wall